openstack/security-doc/security-guide/source/identity/authentication.rst

 Invalid login attempts
 ~~~~~~~~~~~~~~~~~~~~~~

-The Identity service does not provide a method to limit access to
+As of the Newton release, the Identity service can limit access to
 accounts after repeated unsuccessful login attempts.
 A pattern of
 repetitive failed login attempts is generally an indicator of
 brute-force attacks (refer to
 :ref:`introduction_attack_types`).
 This type
 of attack is more prevalent in public cloud deployments.

-Prevention is possible by using an external authentication system that
+For older deployments needing this functionality, prevention is possible by
-blocks out an account after some configured number of failed login
+using an external authentication system that locks out an account after some
-attempts.
-The account then may only be unlocked with further
+configured number of failed login attempts.
+The account then may only be
-side-channel intervention.
+unlocked with further side-channel intervention.

 If prevention is not an option, detection can be used to mitigate
 damage.
 Detection involves frequent review of access control logs to